August 6, 2020

 That said, let’s take a look.

 This film is a prime example of how long the process of moving from screenplay to film can be.
 The screenplay (penned by De Jarnatt) was named one of the top ten unmade screenplays in 1983.
 The writer’s unwillingness to compromise on the film he wanted to make kept the project in purgatory for years.
+I can’t imagine the frustration, but you have to respect the filmmaker’s unwillingness to compromise on his vision.

 As the film opens, we’re introduced to Harry Washello (Anthony Edwards), a jazz musician in Los Angeles.
 While visiting the La Brea Tar Pits, Harry meets—and falls for—Julie Peters (Mare Winningham).
 The two hit it off and the two spend the afternoon together.
+Things go so well that the pair make plans to meet up after Julie’s shift ends at midnight.

 Harry hears men enter and question Chip as to what he is doing, sending the young man into a panic.
 Gunfire erupts and another man comes on the line and tells Harry to forget what he’s just heard and go back to sleep.